feltus/hpc_genomics_assignment/README.md

    - Complete results summary report

 ### **Submission Instructions:**
-Submit your Parts 1-4 deliverables files through Canvas in a single double compressed (tar + gzip = tarball).
+1. **Submit your Parts 1-4 deliverables files through Canvas in a single double compressed (tar + gzip = tarball).
 Please put each Part in a seperate directory.
-Include:
-    - Sub Item All scripts and configuration files
-    - Sub Item Results directory with all output files
-    - Sub Item Comprehensive analysis report (PDF)
-    - Sub Item README text file with execution instructions

-* Late submissions will be subject to the policy in the syllabus.
+2 **Late submissions will be subject to the policy in the syllabus.

 ---